 How to Make Baked Donuts

-- Mix: In a large bowl, combine the peanut butter, sugar, milk, vanilla, oil, and egg until smooth.
+- Mix: In a large bowl, combine the peanut butter, granulated sugar, milk, vanilla extract, oil, and egg until smooth.

-- Stir: Add the baking powder and salt, and then stir in flour.
+- Stir: Add the baking powder and salt, and then stir in all purpose flour.

 - Pan: Scoop the batter in a large gallon size Ziploc bag and cut off one corner.
 Pipe the batter into the prepared donut pan.